Site compiled by Simon

 Case Number Two: The Polynesian Beauty.

-partners in crime were urban invaders in a rural environment.
-It was in a bar
+in crime were urban invaders in a rural environment.
+It was in a bar in the

-in the central city that I witnessed another face of a rape victim whose
+central city that I witnessed another face of a rape victim whose countenance

-countenance had been aged decades by the experience.
-The public bar of the
+had been aged decades by the experience.
+The public bar of the Commercial hotel

 This mob of mongrels would congregate in a cluster in one part of the bar.
 Sometimes an associate would orbit round them, or stop his orbit and converse, then disperse off on some errand.
 He was a tall and physically robust fellow, with army boots and I think a military green jersey.
 He was of dark skin and dark hair like them, but he was not of the mob's garb and not of their inner cluster.
 He was a `prospector', a candidate member of the gang, doing their bidding in a bid to be admitted to this inner and exclusive circle.

 Also with but not of this steamy collection of humanity was an attractive young woman.
 She weaved around the mobsters also and being acquainted with a guy I was talking with, she came over and spoke with us for a short time.
 She was Anglo-Maori with beige skin but fine features.
 She wasn't attractive, she was beautiful.
 She was so simply beautiful it was not an alluring beauty, but a statuesque beauty - to be admired rather than desired.
 Tall and lithe, her deportment lent her attractiveness also.
 When she spoke it was the trusting endearments of girlhood, not womanhood.
 And the simplicity of her feelings and her trust and her natural beauty, made her face and persona radiant.
 She was no more than seventeen but was keeping company with these mongrels.
 As a child she could not apprehend the dangerous disposition of these mobsters.